kanekou/PxI4JSS/README.md

 Please see above figure.

-1. Create Petri Net by CPN tools
+1. Create Petri nets by CPN tools
 2. Export Petrinet as xml file
 3. Input xml file in this library